 → Learn more about our grip kits [click here]

 The Confidence Collective is a growing series of programs designed to help limb different youth build confidence through mentorship, peer connection, and empowering experiences.
-From our Confidence Camps, creative workshops, and mentor matching program, each program is crafted to nurture, self-confidence, resilience, and empowerment.
-Our Grip Kids program offers continuous, age-leveled engagement, accompanied by quarterly kits to support children as they grow in self-confidence and ultimately step into roles as leaders and advocates.
+From our Confidence Camps, creative workshops, and mentor matching, each program is crafted to nurture, self-confidence, resilience, and empowerment.

 → Learn more about the Confidence Collective [click here]